History of Turpan: Ancient

-The indigenous people living in the Turpan Basin are Indo-European Tucharian gurus.
+The indigenous people living in the Turpan Basin were Indo-European Tocharian gurus.
 They established the Gushi (later called Che Shi) state, Huhu State, Xiaojin County, Che Shi Empress Cheng State, and Che Shi Du Wei State on the Turpan Basin.
 In 138 BC, Zhang Qian was sent on a diplomatic mission to the Western Regions to unite the countries there.
 Therefore, the Western Han Dynasty and the Xiongnu launched a long-term and repeated struggle for Gu Shi.
-In 108 BC, the Han generals Zhao Ponu and Wang Hui led tens of thousands of cavalry to occupy Loulan and Gu shi.
-Gu shi renamed Che Shi, minister belongs to the Western Han Dynasty.Chishi division to Bogda Peak north and south to form Che Shi division country.
+In 108 BC, the Han generals Zhao Ponu and Wang Hui led tens of thousands of cavalry to occupy Loulan and Gu Shi.
+Gu Shi renamed Che Shi, minister belongs to the Western Han Dynasty.Chishi division to Bogda Peak north and south to form Che Shi division country.
 Soon, the Huns took control of the chariot division.
 In 99 BC, the Han dynasty took Jie and Wang Chengyao, the general of Xiongnu, as Kailing Marquis, led Loulan troops to attack Che Shi, and the Xiongnu sent king Xian to rescue tens of thousands of horses, and the Han army was defeated.
 In 89 BC, The Han dynasty sent Marquis Kailing to lead loulan and other troops of the six states to surround the Che Division, and the Che Division king surrendered to the Han Dynasty.
 In 74 BC, the Huns reoccupied the chariot division and sent 4,000 cavalry to camp here.
-In 71 BC, the Combined forces of the Han dynasty and Wusun attacked the Xiongnu from the east and the west.
+In 71 BC, the combined forces of the Han dynasty and Wusun attacked the Xiongnu from the east and the west.
 The Xiongnu soldiers fled in fear from the Chariot division, which belonged to the Han Dynasty.
 Later, the Che Shi king married with Xiongnu, and the Han lost Che Shi.
 In 68 BC Zheng Ji, the chief servant of the Han Dynasty, led the army to seize the city of Jiaohe, the che Division, and sent 300 soldiers to camp the che Division.
 Xiongnu sent troops to fight again.
 Han gave up Che Shi in 62 BC.
 In 60 BC, the Xiongnu were in turmoil, and the King of Xiongnu led his people to surrender to the Han.
 The land of Che Shi then belonged to the Han Dynasty.
 These five major Che Shi, known as the "five Che Shi".
 In the same year (60 BC) when the Western Han Dynasty unified the Western Regions, zheng Ji was established as the first commander of the Western Regions.
 After the che division was handed over to Han, Han "divided [it] into the former king of che Division and the six states in the north of Shan", among which the former state of Che Division was located in the south of Bogda Peak and now in Turpan.
 In BC 48, the Han Dynasty in the che division of the country before the establishment of wu-already lieutenant, stationed in Jiaohe City, in charge of the western Regions tuntian affairs.
 In BC 21, Wu had moved to Gaochangbi (now Gaochang old City of Turpan City).
 To 25 AD Che Shi before the state had all annexed the territory of Turpan states, Jiaohe city became the first political, economic, and cultural center of Turpan.
 After 75 AD, the Xiongnu besieged Che Shi, and fought with the Han Dynasty repeatedly.
 Wu had been withdrawn and restored several times.
 In 123 AD, Shi Banyong, commander of the Western Regions, led 500 troops to Lukeqin (now Lukeqin, Shanshan County) and conquered the chariot division.
 In 124 AD, Captain Wu-yi was reinstated.